LibCompanion/Companion/README.md

 # Build Companion Samples

-[Samples](https://github.com/LibCompanion/CompanionSamples) are included as submodule or can be set in an cmake path.
-To build samples you must enable Companion_BUILD_SAMPLES flag.
+[Samples](https://github.com/LibCompanion/CompanionSamples) are included as a submodule or can be referenced via the CMake variable `Companion_SAMPLE_MODULE`.
+To build the samples you have to enable the `Companion_BUILD_SAMPLES` flag.

 ## Build Samples from Submodule